survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Webpack comes with a significant learning curve.
 However it’s a tool worth learning, given it saves so much time and effort over the long term.
 To get a better idea how it compares to other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).

-Webpack won’t solve everything.
-It does solve the problem of bundling, however.
+Webpack won’t solve everything, however, it does solve the problem of bundling.
 That’s one less worry during development.
 Using *package.json* and webpack alone can take you far.

 To summarize: